FAQ For Anger Management Classes with Anger Management 818

 - Q: How many anger management classes can I take in one week?

-Once you are enrolled in our Anger Management program, you can take any of the anger management classes we have available at any time in any location.
-Though we can offer accelerated classes, you can only take more than one class per week if you meet one of the following requirements:
+Once you are enrolled in our anger management program, you may select any of our available classes.
+Though we can offer accelerated classes, you can only attend a second class a week if you meet one of the following requirements:

 b- You provide us with a signed form from the judge stating that you are permitted to take more than one class per week;